Profinet: Profinet protocols

 Profinet uses the following protocols in the different layers of the OSI model:

 Layers 1-2: Mainly full-duplex with 100 MBit/s electrical (100BASE-TX) or optical (100BASE-FX) according to IEEE 802.3 are recommended as device connections.
 Autocrossover is mandatory for all connections so that the use of crossover cables can be avoided.
 From IEEE 802.1Q the VLAN with priority tagging is used.
 All real-time data are thus given the highest possible priority 6 and are therefore forwarded by a switch with a minimum delay.

 The Profinet protocol can be recorded and displayed with any Ethernet analysis tool.
 Wireshark is capable of decoding Profinet telegrams.

 The Link Layer Discovery Protocol (LLDP) has been extended with additional parameters, so that in addition to the detection of neighbors, the propagation time of the signals on the connection lines can be communicated.

 Layers 3-6: Either the Remote Service Interface (RSI) protocol or the Remote Procedure Call (RPC) protocol is used for the connection setup and the acyclic services.
 The RPC protocol is used via User Datagram Protocol (UDP) and Internet Protocol (IP) with the use of IP addresses.
 The Address Resolution Protocol (ARP) is extended for this purpose with the detection of duplicate IP addresses.
 The Discovery and basic Configuration Protocol (DCP) is mandatory for the assignment of IP addresses.
 Optionally, the Dynamic Host Configuration Protocol (DHCP) can also be used for this purpose.
 No IP addresses are used with the RSI protocol.
-Thus, the Internet protocol can be used in the operating system of the field device for other protocols such as OPC Unified Architecture (OPC UA).
+Thus, IP can be used in the operating system of the field device for other protocols such as OPC Unified Architecture (OPC UA).

 Layer 7: Various protocols are defined to access the services of the Fieldbus Application Layer (FAL).
 The RT (Real-Time) protocol for class A & B applications with cycle times in the range of 1 - 10 ms. The IRT (Isochronous Real-Time) protocol for application class C allows cycle times below 1 ms for drive technology applications.
 This can also be achieved with the same services via Time-Sensitive Networking (TSN).